 Finally – and a bit weirdly, in the world of automotive storytelling – we come to the looks.
 Let’s face it – the Xtreme was never a head-turner (not in a conventional sense at least) and the 200R isn’t much of one either.
 Its conventional silhouette has no trick up its sleeve although it’s fairly easy to identify it as the larger sibling, thanks to the pronounced tank extensions, among other details.
 Looks, as we have forever agreed upon, are subjective – so let’s leave it at that.
 What you’ll like unanimously is the paint quality and the fit and finish of the panels, both of which are set at a respectable level.
 The controls feel robust and built to last, although the choke lever mounted below the LHS switchgear pod seems like an afterthought.
 The bare metal rear brake lever, too, seems out of place on a 200.
 Another aspect I will have to reserve comment on is the headlight’s performance, although I couldn’t help but notice that it shares its tail-light with the Xtreme Sports.

 And now to tackle the trickiest bit – should you buy one?
-If you are somebody who has done time in the sub-150cc segment for far too long, have saved up along the way but haven’t seen a drastic evolution in your riding cycle, the Xtreme 200R is for you.
-In other words, if your riding pattern is still dominantly utilitarian (with some respite on weekends, perhaps) you will appreciate its mix of a tractable motor, overall comfort and undemanding layout.
-Given its simplicity, we expect the Xtreme 200R to be priced competitively – around Rs 90,000 or perhaps even slightly cheaper.
-Sales should begin before the end of June.
-Now, the Xtreme 200R does little in terms of outright performance to make you walk away from a Bajaj or a TVS dealership,.
-Having said that, it does have very likable qualities if you are at peace with your riding priorities and don’t own a set of racing leathers.
+If you are somebody who has done time in the sub-150cc segment for far too long, has saved up along the way but hasn't seen a drastic evolution in their riding cycle, the Xtreme 200R is for you.
+In other words, if your riding pattern is still dominantly utilitarian (with some respite on weekends, perhaps), you will appreciate its mix of a tractable motor, overall comfort, and undemanding layout.
+Given its simplicity, the Xtreme 200R's price of Rs 89,900 (ex-showroom, Delhi) is quite fitting, as that brings it closer to the premium 160s and makes it considerably cheaper than the 200s from Bajaj and TVS.
+Now, the Xtreme 200R does little in terms of outright performance to make you walk away from a Bajaj or a TVS dealership but, having said that, it does have very likeable qualities if you are at peace with your riding priorities and don’t own a set of racing leathers.

 2018 Hero Xtreme 200R image gallery